 Studies suggest that using electrical nerve stimulation can help treat sports injuries from simple injury as a joint sprain to muscle strain or tear bone fracture to nerve damage.
 It’s believed that the generated electricity stimulates the injured structures and their surrounding area.

 In addition, TENS is believed to promote blood circulation, reduce pain, and activate muscles, nerves, and cellular activities.
 Presently, a portable machine is available in the market for home treatment and can be used after training or competition.

 Platelet-Rich Plasma Therapy (PRP)

+PRP is a type of regenerative medicine aiming to treat patients by enhancing the body’s natural healing process.
 This therapy method focuses on soft tissue injuries.
 Within injury recovery, soft tissue areas have been known to have poor healing properties which can hinder the recovery process.
 Platelet-Rich Plasma Therapy aims to target that by having the patient’s blood injected back into the problem area after being treated by a centrifuge at high speed in order to promote platelet growth within the blood.
 Its aim is to give the body a helping hand with its own healing process.
 This option is deemed successful for focus on tendon, ligament and cartilage-specific injuries.

 Virtual Reality Technology (VR)